Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

 .. image:: images/CreateBrain.PNG

 6. Once your brain is visible in "Prepared Brains", you're ready to start the analysis.
-Go to the "apps & analysis" tab and use the tools in turn.
+7. Go to the "apps & analysis" tab and use each of the tools in turn.

 * Register your data to the atlas.
-Use `WebAlign first <https://quint-webtools.readthedocs.io/en/latest/WebAlign.html>_', followed by WebWarp.
+Use `WebAlign <https://quint-webtools.readthedocs.io/en/latest/WebAlign.html>`_ first, followed by `WebWarp <https://quint-webtools.readthedocs.io/en/latest/WebWarp.html>`_.
 * Extract the features to be quantified.
-Use WebIlastik.
+Use `WebIlastik <https://quint-webtools.readthedocs.io/en/latest/WebIlastik.html>`_.
 * Perform the quantification.
-Use NutilWeb.
+Use `NutilWeb <https://quint-webtools.readthedocs.io/en/latest/NutilWeb.html>`_.
 * View and explore your results.
-Use MeshView.
+Use `MeshView <https://quint-webtools.readthedocs.io/en/latest/MeshviewWeb.html>`_..

 .. image:: images/apps.PNG